94-psy/Dejavu-Formatting-Tool/README.md

 The other feature that will be implemented in the near future is the installation of the official Dejavu OS: a remix version of [Linux Mint](https://linuxmint.com/) complete of a set of application useful to cope with disabled people.

+## WE DO NOT ASSUME ANY RESPONSIBILITY OR LIABILITY FOR ANY DAMAGE TO YOUR DRIVES OR YOUR PC.
+USE THIS SOFTWARE AT YOUR OWN RISK, IT WILL DELETE ALL DATA FROM ALL CONNECTED DEVICES IF USED IMPROPERLY

 ## Who we are:

 We are an onlus no-profit called [Credere Per Vedere](https://translate.google.com/translate?um=1&ie=UTF-8&hl=it&client=tw-ob&sl=it&tl=en&u=http%3A%2F%2Fwww.crederepervedere.org) based in Reggio Emilia (Italy) that recycle, restore and donate old PCs with the help of disabled people.
 This is possible thanks to the [Dejavu project](https://translate.google.com/translate?um=1&ie=UTF-8&hl=it&client=tw-ob&sl=it&tl=en&u=http%3A%2F%2Fprogettodejavu.blogspot.com%2F), which is a moment in which people with disabilities come from the structures where they live to work with us.